Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 This is for reference as there is no way you can be sure that a monitor will have them even if a Tutor can be persuaded to add them.

-There is also a good write up on obtaining the new fonts for Open Office under Windows XP and Linux in the OpenOffice Ninja Article on Install Free Office 2007 Fonts for XP and Linux
+There is also a good write up on obtaining the new fonts for Open Office under Windows XP and Linux in the OpenOffice Ninja Article on Installing Free Office 2007 Fonts for XP and Linux.
+We have also written up the use of Open Source Software for Open University Teaching on machines running Ubuntu Linux .

-It is best to keep the complex drawings in a different file so you can change them and repeat the above if required.
+It is best to keep the complex drawings in a different file and not embed objects so you can change them and then repeat the above if required.

 Styles and inclusion of OU TMA text